What is metamerism?

 Explanation: Incandescent lamps contain relatively little light in shorter blue wavelengths and therefore it would be more difficult to distinguish blue colors under such lighting conditions.
 Fluorescent kitchen lighting emits more short-wavelength light, so dark blue can be more easily distinguished from black.
 In incandescent light, the socks are a “metameric combination”; in fluorescent light, they don’t match.

-See also What is humoral immunity?
+See also What is silicon?

 Illuminant metamerism: Illuminant metamerism is observed when there are several spectrally matching (exactly the same) samples, but when each is illuminated independently but simultaneously and viewed under lights with differing spectral power distributions, color variations can be perceived significant.
 This phenomenon is rarely observed unless a light box is used that allows the observer to see the two lights separated by a divider, and the two identical samples are illuminated by different light sources.